 Low-Carb Diet / Low-Glycemic Diet / South Beach Diet Suggestions:

-Zucchini or other low-glycemic summer vegetables grilled this way are perfect for any low-carb or low-glycemic eating plan as well as any phase of the South Beach Diet, as long as you use low-sugar vinaigrette with less than 2 grams of sugar per serving.
+As long as you use low-sugar vinaigrette., zucchini that’s grilled using my tips will be perfect for any low-carb eating plan including Keto, and it’s also great for any phase of the original South Beach Diet.
 I like Newman’s Own Olive Oil and Vinegar or Newman’s Own Balsamic Vinaigrette which has only 1 gram of sugar per serving.
 For vegan, Paleo, or Whole 30, be sure to choose an approved dressing.

 Find More Recipes Like This One: